nilxam/leap_development/data/backports_development_model.md

 ### License checker

-Backports package will delivered to SLE customer via PackageHub, therefore license check must to be done on legaldb, human legal review is finished on legaldb
+Backports package will delivered to SLE customer via PackageHub, therefore license check must to be done on legaldb, human legal review will review the request on legaldb

 ### Staging project checks